 fresh cilantro, chopped (optional)

 To make the sauce, in a small bowl, covered jar, or blender, combine all ingredients and mix until well blended.
 Set aside.

 To make the noodles, drop them into large pot of boiling salted water, and cook until tender.
 Drain well, place on serving platter, and set aside.

 To prepare the vegetables and tofu, heat the vegetable broth in large nonstick skillet over medium-high heat.
 Add the tofu, garlic, and ginger, and cook for five minutes.
-Add the soy sauce, wine, and agave to the tofu, and continue cooking until golden brown.
+Add the soy sauce, wine, and date syrup to the tofu, and continue cooking until golden brown.
 Add the vegetables and cook until just tender-crisp.

 To prepare for serving, turn off the heat, and add the prepared peanut sauce to the pan.
 Toss gently until coated evenly, and just heated through.
 Pour the sauce and vegetables over the noodles on the large serving platter.
 Garnish with cilantro and serve immediately or at room temperature.